 - Resharper - originally as a replacement for Regionerate, this swiftly became a firm favourite every time it told me I was doing something stupid.

-- MarkdownEdit - a no frills minimalist markdown editor that I have been using
+- MarkdownEdit - a no frills minimalist markdown editor that is actively maintained and Just Works

 - Notepad++ - because Notepad hasn't changed in 20 years (moving menu items around doesn't count!)

 - Jenkins - although the UI is fairly horrible (Jenkins Material Theme helps!), Jenkins is easy to install, doesn't need a database server and has a rich plugin ecosystem, even for .NET developers.
 I use this to build, test and even deploy.
 TeamCity may be more powerful, but Jenkins is easier to maintain

 - Paint.NET - brilliant bitmap editor with extensive plugins